Beijing Revolutionary Committee: Background

-In 1959, Wu Han, the deputy mayor of Beijing, wrote works such as "Hai Rui Dismissed from Office", which were appreciated by Mao Zedong.
-On November 10, 1965, Yao Wenyuan wrote "On the New Historical Play 'Dismissal of Hai Rui'" and published it in Shanghai's Wenhui Bao, which suddenly criticized "Hai Rui Dismissed from Office", which had been praised for many years.
+In 1959, Wu Han, the deputy mayor of Beijing, wrote many politically charged plays such as "Hai Rui Dismissed from Office", which were appreciated by Mao Zedong.
+On November 10, 1965, Yao Wenyuan wrote "On the New Historical Play 'Dismissal of Hai Rui'" and published it in Shanghai's Wenhui Bao, which suddenly criticized the historically acclaimed "Hai Rui Dismissed from Office".
 However, the criticism of Wu Han was opposed by the Beijing Municipal Committee of the Chinese Communist Party, headed by Peng Zhen (the first secretary of the Beijing Municipal Committee).
-On February 3, 1966, Peng Zhen convened an enlarged meeting of the Five Man Group and presided over the drafting of the "Report Outline on Current Academic Discussions" (the "February Outline"), pfroposing that academic issues should be separated from politics and opposing the involvement of Wu Han in the 1959 Lushan Conference.
-On the 5th, Peng Zhen attended the meeting of the Standing Committee of the Political Bureau of the CCP Central Committee chaired by Liu Shaoqi, and the meeting discussed and passed the report outline.
-In February 1966, Liu Shaoqi presided over a meeting of the Standing Committee of the Political Bureau of the Central Committee in Beijing and adopted the "February Outline".
-It clearly opposed the elevation of academic issues to political issues, which formed a sharp contrast with Mao Zedong's intentions and the trend of the Cultural Revolution.
-In late March, Mao Zedong had several conversations with Kang Sheng, Jiang Qing and others, criticizing the "February Outline" for confusing class boundaries and being wrong.
-He ordered the entire Communist Party to issue a notice to revoke the "February Outline".
+On February 3, 1966, Peng Zhen called an enlarged meeting of the Five Man Group and proposed the drafting of the "Report Outline on Current Academic Discussions" (or the February Outline), proposing that academic issues should be separated from politics and opposing the involvement of Wu Han in the 1959 Lushan Conference.
+On the 5th, Peng Zhen attended the meeting of the Politburo Standing Committee of the Chinese Communist Party chaired by Liu Shaoqi.
+The meeting discussed and passed the report outline.
+In February 1966, Liu Shaoqi presided over a meeting of the Politburo Standing Committee of the Chinese Communist Party and adopted the February Outline.
+It clearly opposed the elevation of academic issues to political disputes, which formed a sharp contrast with Mao Zedong's intentions and the trend of the Cultural Revolution.
+In late March, Mao Zedong had several conversations with Kang Sheng, Jiang Qing and others, criticizing the February Outline for confusing class boundaries and being wrong.
+He ordered the entire Communist Party to issue a notice to revoke the February Outlin".
 Mao Zedong also said: "The Beijing Municipal Committee is impenetrable.
 The Municipal Committee must be dissolved."